In order to become competitive for most scholarships, you will need to put together a compelling application.

 - Make an appointment (firstname.lastname@example.org) now to talk about scholarships that might interest you later.
 It’s never too early to plan!

 - Finding the right scholarship opportunity is not easy–it can be time consuming.
-Prepare to spend hours searching the web and various databases for appropriate programs; keep a note their deadlines.
+Prepare to spend hours searching the web and various databases for appropriate programs; keep a note of their deadlines.

 - Look for programs that are the best fit for you.
 Read their guidelines carefully and make sure you meet their minimum requirements.
 If you don’t fit their criteria, focus your energies elsewhere.